indraasura/linkedin-articles/User_Research.md

 How to get inside your customer's mind

-Find out where you currently stand - ask the following questions to your team = who is our customer
+Find out where you currently stand - ask the following questions to yourself, and ideally to your team = who is our customer
 = what do they love/hate about our company/product
 = when was the last time you spoke with a customer